kurtosis-tech/kardinal-playground/README.md

 7. 🧪 Interact with the dev version:
    - Use the new ngrok URL to access your dev instance of the online boutique
+   - Notice how two items are already in the cart as we seeded the dev database for you
    - Browse through the store and add items to your cart in the dev version

 8. 🔍 Compare the new structure on app.kardinal.dev: